cinnData/WebScraping/Projects/Project - Best restaurants in Barcelona according to TripAdvisor [1].md

-# Example - Best restaurants in Barcelona according to TripAdvisor [1]
+# Project - Best restaurants in Barcelona according to TripAdvisor [1]

 ## Introduction